SLIDE PROGRAMS

 Columbia Heights, MN

-Many people around the world eat insects, which are high in protein--a healthy snack.
-Fried grasshoppers taste like fried grasshoppers!
-(They also taste like chicken).
+Many people around the world eat insects, which are high in protein.
+Fried grasshoppers taste like fried chicken.

 Dear Mr. Junek,